• Skip to primary navigation

 Strategy

-We said we will prove this using triangle similarity, so we need to create similar triangles.
+We said we would prove this using triangle similarity, so we need to create similar triangles.
 We have a right triangle, so an easy way to create another right triangle is by drawing a perpendicular line from the vertex to the hypotenuse:

 Observe that we created two new triangles, and all three triangles (the original one, and the two new ones we created by drawing the perpendicular to the hypotenuse) are similar.
 Why?